Applies to England

 The presenting officer will explain why the admission authority does not believe it can admit any more children.
 Along with the panel, this will also be your opportunity to ask questions and challenge the presenting officer about why the school cannot admit more children.

-If there are a number of appeals for places at the same school, for the same year group, then the presenting officer will usually present the admission authority’s case in front of all the parents together.
+If there are a number of appeals for places at the same school, for the same year group, then the presenting officer will usually present the admission authority’s case (either in person or remotely) to all the parents together.

-Once the presenting officer has presented the admission authority’s case and the panel has enough information from them, you and the presenting officer will leave the room so that the panel can make a decision on whether to uphold your appeal at this stage or proceed to Part 2.
+Once the presenting officer has presented the admission authority’s case and the panel has enough information from them and where a break is being taken, you and the presenting officer will leave the hearing so that the panel can make a decision on whether to uphold your appeal at this stage or proceed to stage 2.

 The panel should uphold your appeal at this stage if it finds that either: